 “When Steve Jobs brought this small computer to the world, he showed us a ‘moment when the impossible was made possible.’
 I believe that those who do something first support the challenges of those who come later.”

 Chance comes to those who believe something fortuitous will happen to them and who prepare and wait for it to occur.
 This is a quote from French scientist Louis Pasteur.

 Graduated from Yokohama National University in 1979 and completed doctoral program at the Graduate School of Engineering, University of Tokyo, in 1984.
-After working as an assistant and assistant Professor at the Graduate School of Engineering, University of Tokyo, he arrived at his current position in 1996.
+After working as an assistant and assistant professor at the Graduate School of Engineering, University of Tokyo, he arrived at his current position in 1996.
 Served as ERATO project leader from 2000 to 2005 and has operated a group at RIKEN from 2009.
 Also has served as vice director at the Center for Emergent Matter Science, RIKEN, since 2013.
-Conducting innovating soft matter research on plastic that can be made from water as well as self-repairing glass, he has received numerous awards, including the Medal with Purple Ribbon and the Japan Academy Prize.
+Conducting innovative soft matter research on plastic that can be made from water as well as self-repairing glass, he has received numerous awards, including the Medal with Purple Ribbon and the Japan Academy Prize.

 Interview date: January 8, 2019